Write Operation Performance¶

 On this page

-Each index on a collection adds some amount of overhead to the performance of write operations.
+After every insert, update, or delete operation, MongoDB must update every index associated with the collection in addition to the data itself.
+Therefore, every index on a collection adds some amount of overhead for the performance of write operations.

 In general, the performance gains that indexes provide for read operations are worth the insertion penalty.
 However, in order to optimize write performance when possible, be careful when creating new indexes and evaluate the existing indexes to ensure that your queries actually use these indexes.